 LET'S START A CONVERSATION

 Schedule a free 15-minute phone call so we can get acquainted.
 When you schedule your consultation call, you'll receive an email linking you to a brief consultation screening form that will help us make the best use of our time.
 On the call, I'll ask what you're looking for help with, explain how I work and what you can expect from me, you can ask your questions and we can get you scheduled for an appointment when we agree it's a good fit.
 And if it's not, I'll try my best to point you in the right direction.

 After we schedule your first session, you'll receive access to the client portal where you can read about my practice policies and complete the intake paperwork that will help us get started.
-During our first sessions, we'll get to know each other, build a therapeutic alliance, and get on the same page about your goals and how best to achieve them.
+During our first session, we'll get to know each other, build a therapeutic alliance, and get on the same page about your goals and how best to achieve them.
 Not sure what to talk about?
 No worries.
 During that first 80-minute session, I'll be asking a lot of questions.

 WE MAKE A PLAN